Gyoshi/PhoA-SaveStates/README.md

 - Cutscene/dialogue progress

 ## Installation
-Requires (Unity Mod Manager)[https://www.nexusmods.com/site/mods/21/].
+Requires [Unity Mod Manager](https://www.nexusmods.com/site/mods/21/).
 You just need the `PhoA-SaveStates.zip` file, and then follow the mod installation instructions for Unity Mod Manager.

 ## Known Issues
 - Currently does not work from the title screen or main menu.
 First load into a save file before quickloading to avoid bugging the game out.